Kosarh79/gif-maker/packages/meteor-gifmaker/README.md

     //do something here
 });
 ```
-To returns an animated gif from blobs
+To return an animated gif from blobs
 ```range
 //@files array of images
 //@duration [optional] 10 = is, default = 5